srijay-095/maze-solver-ai-project/README.md

 ## Project Highlights

-- Implemented A* Search Algorithm from scratch
+* Implemented the A* Search Algorithm from scratch
-- Utilized Manhattan Distance heuristic
+* Utilized the Manhattan Distance heuristic for pathfinding
-- Visualized node exploration and path reconstruction
+* Visualized node exploration and path reconstruction
-- Demonstrated heuristic-based AI search techniques
+* Demonstrated heuristic-based Artificial Intelligence search techniques
-- Built an interactive GUI using Tkinter
+* Built an interactive graphical interface using Tkinter
+* Used a Priority Queue to efficiently select the next node for exploration

 ## Screenshots